IndrajeetPatil/ggstatsplot/README.md

 ## `ggscatterstats`

-This function creates a scatterplot with marginal histograms/boxplots/density/violin/densigram plots from  and results from statistical tests in the subtitle:
+This function creates a scatterplot with marginal histograms/boxplots/density/violin/densigram plots from `ggExtra::ggMarginal` and results from statistical tests in the
+subtitle:

 ``` r
 ggstatsplot::ggscatterstats(